freedomofpress/securedrop/docs/network_firewall.rst

 |Firewall IP Aliases Pre Save|

-Finally, hit **Apply Changes**.
+Finally, click **Apply Changes**.
 This will save your changes.
 You should see a message "The changes have been applied successfully":

 |Firewall IP Aliases Post Save|